Al-Azif/ps4-payload-guest-languages/README.md

 | 22.json | French (Canada)          |

 Note: Until the 1.00 release the necessary strings are subject to change, only English (`01.json`/`18.json`) will be kept up to date.
-The community that "need" another language will be expected to submit translations
+The community that "needs" another language will be expected to submit translations